 At the same time, the Wisconsin Humane Society’s Superintendent H. Lieb Phillips believed a merger was inevitable.

-Three days after Whitehead was buried at Forest Home Cemetery, the board decided to remain independent in the short term, but in less than a year, the two societies were merged, or in the words of the Sentinel, "The Badger Humane Society was taken over by the Wisconsin Humane Society and will hereafter work in conjunction with the Wisconsin society."
+Three days after Whitehead was buried at Forest Home Cemetery, the board decided to remain independent in the short term, but in less than a year, the two societies were merged.
+In the words of the Sentinel, "The Badger Humane Society was taken over by the Wisconsin Humane Society and will hereafter work in conjunction with the Wisconsin society."

 The monument was renovated in 1966 and a small fountain was added to the basin.
 It was designated a city landmark eight years later.
 The trough fountain has since been converted into a planter.